aclementev/dotfiles/README.md

 And it _should_ be ready to go (I have not checked yet though).

+### Pretty Icons for LSP

+The pretty icons for the LSP are provided by the [lspkind](https://github.com/onsails/lspkind-nvim) plugin.
+To show the icons, you need to install VSCode `codeicon` font and setup your shell to use that font for non-ASCI glyphs.

 ### Tmux

 To fully install `tmux` and `tmuxinator`, you need to install first the `Tmux Plugin Manager` (TPM).